Finding a Top Financial Advisor Firm in Melville, New York

-There are five financial advisors working at this fee-only firm.
-Throughout this team, you’ll find four certified financial planners (CFPs), one certified public accountant (CPA), one chartered financial analyst (CFA), one personal financial specialist (PFS), one certified divorce financial analyst (CDFA), one certified fund specialist (CFS) and one chartered retirement planning counselor (CRPC).
+There are multiple financial advisors working at this fee-only firm.
+Throughout this team, you’ll find professionals who hold such designations as certified financial planner (CFP), certified public accountant (CPA), chartered financial analyst (CFA), personal financial specialist (PFS), certified divorce financial analyst (CDFA), certified fund specialist (CFS) and chartered retirement planning counselor (CRPC).

 The services at this firm include:

 - Investment advisory

 - Executive compensation strategies

 - Income tax planning